 Subclinical hypothyroidism is a mild form of hypothyroidism in which the thyroid hormone levels are only slightly below normal.
 Many people with subclinical hypothyroidism do not experience any symptoms, but some may experience mild symptoms such as fatigue or weight gain.

 The causes of subclinical hypothyroidism are unclear, but it is more common in women and in people over the age of 60.
 Treatment for subclinical hypothyroidism is controversial, and doctors may choose to monitor hormone levels and symptoms before deciding whether to prescribe synthetic thyroid hormone medication.
+CBD and Hypothyroidism (subclinical) can be a good idea as CBD can help to manage weight and reduce fatigue.

 While the exact cause of hypothyroidism is not always clear, there are several known risk factors that can increase the likelihood of developing the condition.
 Some of these risk factors include: